nagasudhirpulla/atc_reports/README.md

 ## config file
 * apiUrlBase - base url of data api
-* isRandom - use random data for testing purposes
+* dataSource - one of random, scada, excel
 * entities - array of entities.
 Each entity is defined by the array ```["Name", "drawal pnt", "atc pnt", "ttc pnt"]```
 * reportType - one of d(daily), w(weekly), m(monthly), ds(daily stats)
 * dateInput - input date for report in the format "%Y-%m-%d" (example: 2021-12-31), for default value keep it as null